hrabalm/npfl101-llms/01-hf/README.md

 You should also take a look at the new information about accessing the gated models.
 I have forgotten to mention this during the lab.

+## 20241106

+Remove `flash-attn` requirements, as it breaks PyTorch/CUDA versions.

 ## Introduction

 For these examples, please use the zenith frontend which is located in Brno and uses brno12-cerit storage.